 Whether or not folding doors would be safe for little fingers I’m not sure but they look really nice and are certainly something to consider.

-If only the bloody builders would pull their fingers out and send us a quote, I’m not one for rushing things but the longer I have to sit staring through misty, blown windows the more irritable I feel and the less patient I become.
+If only the blinking builders would pull their fingers out and send us a quote, I’m not one for rushing things but the longer I have to sit staring through misty, blown windows the more irritable I feel and the less patient I become.
 As for the numerous other companies that have phoned us with false promises, well the least said about them the better!

 How long does it realistically take to have your house measured for windows, to be given a suitable quote and for windows to actually be fitted?
 Give me a clue because I’m beginning to lose the will to live!